antoniafeistel/BigData/README.md

 Szenario 7   |     109,684.37 |        102,148.29
 Szenario 8   |     109,684.37 |        102,148.29

-With more assigned ressources the producer is able to reduce the duration time for the specific job by 50% percent.
+With more assigned ressources the producer is able to reduce the duration time to process the data by increasing the Avg Process / sec and the AVG Input / sec.
+Similiar to the consumer client, there is a sub-linear performance increase by adding more ressources to the component.

 **What happens if just the data increases?**